cryptowyrm/steemobservatory/README.md

 To run this app for development, do `boot run`.
 To compile for production, do `boot build-simple`.

 The Nightlight programming environment is started when you run the development server, so if you don't have a favorite Clojure text editor yet, you can just go to http://localhost:4000 in your browser and edit the code there, together with a live REPL, code completion, Parinfer and everything else you'd want from a Clojure development environment, with zero configuration needed.
 The majority of the code in this project was written using Nightlight.

+## Pull requests

+Pull requests are welcome, if you make one you agree to license the code as MIT for inclusion in this project.